c0der78/muddled/README.md

 * accounts, races, classes, skills, spells, forums, help system, etc

 #### purpose
-I would like to see this become a community learning mud, maybe an ongoing school project or something.
+I would like to see what other people could do with this.

 #### requirements
 * ruby with the rake-builder and daemon gems